 Luggage Insurance - Up To $1,250

 What happens if your bags are lost, stolen or damaged while you're traveling?
-American Express offers insurance – up to $1,250 for carry-ons and $500 for checked luggage – on common carrier tickets, as long as you paid with your Premier Rewards Gold Card.
+American Express offers insurance – up to $1,250 for carry-ons and $500 for checked luggage – on common carrier tickets, as long as you paid for those tickets with your Premier Rewards Gold Card.
 Keep in mind that's in addition to the coverage provided by your airline.

 Travel Accident Insurance - Up to $250,000